 History's Mysteries K-5 Curriculum

-Emerging America will launch this ready-to-use program for classroom and remote instruction in July.
-Register for Introductory Workshop with the authors.
+Emerging America has launched this ready-to-use program for classroom and remote instruction.

-Veteran and award-winning educators Laurie Risler and Kelley Brown created this inquiry-based curriculum featuring primary sources from Massachusetts collections and the Library of Congress.
+Veteran and award-winning educators Laurie Risler and Kelley Brown created this inquiry-based curriculum featuring primary sources from the Library of Congress and Massachusetts collections.

-Sixty teachers pilot tested the History's Mysteries curriculum, including in-person classroom teaching and teaching through remote instruction.
+The History's Mysteries curriculum was pilot tested by over sixty teachers, including in-person classroom teaching and teaching through remote instruction.

 Each grade-level unit invites students to a series of inquiry activities grounded in the 2018 Massachusetts History & Social Science Framework.